LenarBad/easylog/README.md

 ## Contrubutions

-This is an open opensource project - feel free to send your pull requests
+This is an opensource project - feel free to send your pull requests